 Health care REITs own and manage a variety of health care-related real estate and collect rent from tenants.
 Health care REITs’ property types include senior living facilities, hospitals, medical office buildings and skilled nursing facilities.

 Self-storage REITs own and manage storage facilities and collect rent from customers.
 Self-storage REITs rent space to both individuals and businesses.

 Infrastructure REITs own and manage infrastructure real estate and collect rent from tenants that occupy that real estate.
 Infrastructure REITs’ property types include fiber cables, wireless infrastructure, telecommunications towers and energy pipelines.

 Data center REITs own and manage facilities that customers use to safely store data.
 Data center REITs offer a range of products and services to help keep servers and data safe, including providing uninterruptable power supplies, air-cooled chillers and physical security.

 Specialty REITs own and manage a unique mix of property types and collect rent from tenants.
 Specialty REITs own properties that don’t fit within the other REIT sectors.
-Examples of properties owned by specialty REITs include movie theaters, casinos, farmland and outdoor advertising sites.
+Examples of properties owned by specialty REITs include movie theaters, farmland and outdoor advertising sites.